-Crockett is located on the south side of the Carquinez Strait just east of San Pablo Bay.
+Crockett is located on the south side of the Carquinez Bridge, at the mouth of the Carquinez Strait.
 The town has a colorful history and eclectic character.
-It is best known as the home of the C&H Sugar refinery, which has been in operation since 1906.
+It is best known as the home of the C&H Sugar Refinery, which has been in operation since 1906.
 Crockett was a "company town" during the refinery's boom years in the early and mid-1900s.
 Today, the town is home to about 3,000 residents.
 Its picturesque waterfront setting and relative affordability have attracted a large population of artists.
-Crockett is home to two museums, two regional parks, a middle school and high school, and a downtown business district along Pomona Street and 2nd Avenue.
+Crockett is home to museums, two regional parks, a middle school and high school, and a historic downtown business district.
 In hillside residential neighborhoods, quaint homes on small lots boast sweeping views of the strait.
-In addition to the C&H Sugar refinery, the community is also close to heavy industrial uses west of Interstate 80, including the Phillips 66 Refinery and NuStar Energy storage facility.
+The community is also close to and affected by heavy industrial uses west of Interstate 80, including the Phillips 66 Refinery and NuStar Energy storage facility.